 Some applications, such as EPA monitoring, require a multipoint calibration where span gases of different concentrations are needed.
-We recommend using an NO gas of higher concentration combined with a gas dilution calibrator such as the Teledyne API T700/T700U Models.
+We recommend using an NO gas of higher concentration combined with a gas dilution calibrator that does not include Teflon tubing or internal MFC's, which can be affected by ammonia gas.
 Calibrators mix high concentration gas with zero air to accurately produce span gas of the desired concentration.
 Linearity profiles can be automated with these models and run unattended overnight.